 There has been some confusion about the status of the first reconciliation account under the two-stage process and any requirements on commissioners to contest payment at this stage.
 It is for this reason that the National Variation has made a slight change to SC36.45.1.1.
-The effect is to make absolutely clear that - although the parties should seek to identify and resolve as many data validation queries as they can at the first reconciliation stage (as described in SC36.29) - failure to raise or resolve a query at this stage is no bar to queries being raised under the formal process for contesting payment at the final reconciliation stage (under SC36.45).
+This change has been widely misunderstood as extending the timescales which apply for data queries to be raised and payment to be contested.
+This is not the case.
+To clarify: